ConvincibleMedia/ConvincibleMedia/source/_services/documents.md

 heading:
 - item_type: block_heading_large
   created_at: 2017-08-29 14:23:41.583000000 Z
-  text: We give ideas room to breathe.
-We bring information into focus.
+  text: We bring information into focus, and give ideas room to breathe.
 intro:
 - item_type: block_body_lead
   created_at: 2017-09-24 17:59:54.329000000 Z